hcurotta/citidash/docs/API.md

 ```

 ### Accept Friendship
 Accept a pending friend request.
-Status changes from 'pending' to 'approved'.
+Status changes from 'pending' to 'active'.

 #### Request